project-oak/oak/rfcs/1440_generic_planner_node.md

 The planner node will be responsible for creating nodes, creating channels, sending channel handles to the created nodes to ensure that the full node graph is created on start-up.
-It will will also act as a message router, which would route HTTP- and GRPC invocations to other nodes based on the associated labels.
+It will also act as a message router, which would route HTTP- and GRPC invocations to other nodes based on the associated labels.

 ## Detailed Design

 ### Planner Node

-The planner node will the the initial node created for an application.
+The planner node will be the initial node created for an application.
 The manifest file will be passed to the planner node as part of the application's `ConfigMap`.